MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 This section contains pointers to help you troubleshoot some problems that can occur.

 >[!IMPORTANT]
->If the following sections do not solve your issue, file a ticket with technical support and/or post your question in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.
+>If this section do not help solve your issue, file a ticket with technical support or post in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.

 ### "BackEndConfiguration is missing URI" Error